TanviJ18/MLPipeline/README.md

   - The pipeline makes use of a **JSON configuration file** (`data.json`), which has been carefully formatted to comply with correct JSON standards, ensuring seamless integration with the pipeline components and flexibility in adjusting dataset configurations, model parameters, and metric selection.

 ### **Results**
-Once you run the pipeline on the Iris dataset, the regression model will return results based on the metrics mentioned above.
-These results give you valuable insights into how well the model is predicting continuous values like sepal and petal dimensions.
+Once the pipeline is executed on the Iris dataset, the regression model will return results based on the metrics mentioned above.
+These results give valuable insights into how well the model is predicting continuous values like sepal and petal dimensions.

 ### **Conclusion**
 This repository offers a flexible and dynamic predictive modeling pipeline, adaptable for both **regression** and **classification** tasks.
 By modifying the **data.json** configuration file, which is correctly formatted as per JSON standards, one can easily apply this pipeline to various datasets or models.